jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/advanced-configuration.md

     - **Backup first**: Always backup your list files before editing
     - **Syntax errors**: Invalid JSON syntax will prevent the list from loading
     - **Data corruption**: Incorrect field values or types may cause unexpected behavior or errors
-    - **File locking**: Make sure Jellyfin is not actively using the file when editing (consider stopping the service temporarily)

 ### Best Practices